The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 `cookieSession()` is a function that generates middleware for managing session cookies.
 It takes a configuration object with the following properties:
 * `name: 'session'` — defines the name of the cookie as it appears in the browser DevTools (go to Application → Cookies to see cookies).
 Defaults to `'session'`.
 * `secret: '...'` — defines a private string used to "sign" the cookie.
 The signature lets the server detect if the cookie was tampered with.
 The cookie data (e.g. `{ userId: 7 }`) is encoded, not encrypted — it is readable by anyone who has the cookie so we should never store sensitive data like passwords in the session.
-* `maxAge: 24 * 60 * 60 * 1000` — defines how long the cookie will be valid.
+* `maxAge: 24 * 60 * 60 * 1000` — by default session cookies are deleted from the browser when the tab is closed.
+This property defines how long the cookie will be valid before deletion.
 In this case, we calculate 24 hours in milliseconds.

 {% hint style="warning" %}
 The `secret` is used to "sign" the cookie, which prevents tampering.
 It is like the password for the cookie.
 It must be kept private — never commit it to GitHub in your production apps.
 Use a long, random string in production and always store it in a `.env` file.